-If your total income is equal to or less than $37,697 and you make personal after-tax contributions of $1,000 (and meet other eligibility criteria), you could receive the maximum co-contribution of $500.
+If your total income is less than $53,564 for the 2019-20 financial year, and you’ve made personal after-tax contributions of $1,000 (and meet other eligibility criteria), you could receive a co-contribution of up to $500.

-You don’t need to apply for the super co-contribution, but you will need to provide your tax file number to your super fund.
-Once you’ve lodged your tax return, the Australian Taxation Office (ATO) will use the info provided in your tax return and the contribution information from your super fund to work out your eligibility.
-Any co-contribution that’s owed to you will usually be deposited into your super fund.
+You don’t need to apply for the super co-contribution, but you’ll need to provide your tax file number to your super fund.
+Once you’ve lodged your tax return, the Australian Taxation Office (ATO) will use it, and the contribution information from your super fund, to work out your eligibility.
+Any co-contribution that’s owed to you will usually be deposited into your super account.

 Low income super tax offset